 Some reports of clicking sounds when mobile is set to rotate.

 Features a variety of strikingly designed cards with high-contrast patterns.
 Designs range from simple to more complex for age-appropriate stimulation and visual development.
 Cards are marked by age for easy selection.
 Adjustable card distance.
-Easy to set up and use.

 A basic mobile with no sound or movement features.